BlueFits/storybook-releases/README.md

 - **Character Sheets**: Track your progress and inventory
 - **Story Summaries**: Review your journey with AI-generated chronicles
 - **Settings Customization**: Adjust audio, UI, and gameplay preferences

-### For Storytellers
-- **AI-Powered Narration**: Advanced language models create compelling stories
-- **Dynamic World Building**: Environments that evolve with your choices
-- **Character Consistency**: AI maintains character personalities and relationships
-- **Immersive Descriptions**: Rich, sensory storytelling that pulls you in

 ## 🛡️ Content & Safety